Impactworkers/iw-complaint-manager/docs/unfiled/new-client-deploy.md

 take a Pulumi script and walk a user through the options before deploying it.
 It is thought that this app could also handle upgrades.
-One problem we've run into is that only Python supports Pulumi integration with Heroku, so our was written in Python, which we hope to call using JS from the electron app, but it's possible that the app could be developed wholly in Python if the skills of the team warrant that.
+One problem we've run into is that only Python supports Pulumi integration with Heroku, so our [first run of the infrastructure](https://github.com/PublicDataWorks/cm-pulumi) was written in Python, which we hope to call using JS from the electron app, but it's possible that the app could be developed wholly in Python if the skills of the team warrant that.